rollbar/samebug-eclipse-plugin/UserGuide.md

 *This guide gives the necessary information on how to use the Samebug plugin for Eclipse*.

 ## Getting Started
+Samebug automatically locates relevant solutions to your software crashes from its expert community and solution database.
+By searching with a stack trace Samebug can provide you a more relevant solution to your software crashes without having to browse through endless forums and developer communities.

+### Prerequisites
 Before installing the plugin make sure you sign up for a user account at [Samebug](https://samebug.io/).

-### Prerequisites
 The current plugin version is compatible with Eclipse Oxygen.

 ### Installation